See Contact Us.

 Yes, we have convenient sorting bins for all your materials.
 Just follow the signage, and it won't take you long at all.

-$10 per month.
+$45 per quarter.
 To order curbside recycling service: new customer or existing customer.
+(You must have our trash service in order to have curbside recycling)

 Yes, we do.
 CRT TVs/monitors cannot be picked up on the curb.
 Please bring them to our Recycling Center for disposal.
 There is no charge for flat-screen TVs.
-The following charges apply for CRT TVs/monitors: less than 19" – $20.00; greater than 19" – $40.00.
+The following charges apply for CRT TVs/monitors: $40.00.
 Please see our Electronic (E-waste) division for a complete list of materials that we accept or see our Waste Disposal Guide.

 We do not buy consumer glass or cardboard.
 For industrial quantities, please contact us for more information about the recycling of large quantities of these materials.